thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Colorblind competitors may use stickerless puzzles with colored stickers, bypassing [Regulation 3d](https://www.worldcubeassociation.org/regulations/#3d).
   - Note: [Regulation 3d1](https://www.worldcubeassociation.org/regulations/#3d1) provides some pre-approved accommodations for competitors with visual disabilities.
-- Blind competitors using textured puzzles during 3x3 One-Handed are allowed to use a second hand to "observe" the puzzle, provided that they do not use this second hand to operate the puzzle.
+- Blind competitors using textured puzzles during 3x3x3 One-Handed are allowed to use a second hand to "observe" the puzzle, provided that they do not use this second hand to operate the puzzle.
 - Allowing a competitor to compete in a round on a different day than it is scheduled, such as when a competitor has religious restrictions that prevent them from attending on a given day of a multi-day competition.
   - Do not grant accommodations to a competitor who is simply unable to attend on a given day because of scheduling conflicts.
 - Permitting a competitor to stay at a single solving station (i.e. stationary solving) if they have mobility problems.

 Competitors requiring accommodations are encouraged to contact the organization team at least two weeks before the competition.
 As a Delegate, you are strongly encouraged to accommodate reasonable requests, but are permitted to decline if the accommodations are not feasible.
-Contact WRC if you need assistance in determining whether a requested accommodation is appropriate.
+Contact the WRC if you need assistance in determining whether a requested accommodation is appropriate.

 ## Handling Behavioral Issues

 At a competition you may find that you are required to address the disruptive behavior of a competitor or spectator.
 Always be respectful but assertive about addressing poor behavior.
 The specifics of any situation can vary widely and there is no one-size-fits-all solution to handling them.
-The WCA Disciplinary Committee has created a document outlining [Guidelines for Disciplinary Incidents](https://documents.worldcubeassociation.org/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.pdf), and as a Delegate, read through the document to familiarize yourself with the information contained.
+The WDC has created a document outlining [Guidelines for Disciplinary Incidents](https://documents.worldcubeassociation.org/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.pdf), and as a Delegate, read through the document to familiarize yourself with the information contained.

 ## Preparing for Subsequent Rounds